klavins/EE546_W25/EE546_W25/Lectures/Intro.md

 # BELIEFS

 One may ask `what is a belief`.
 Here, we have defined it as a cognitive state.
 But what is that?
-If the brain were a computer, we might say that it a cognitive state is a `data structure` of some sort in the brain describing the belief.
+If the brain were a computer, we might say that a cognitive state is a `data structure` of some sort in the brain describing the belief.
 For example, the computer/brain may be running a simulation of the world in which it is raining -- in the simulation!

 Alternatively, we could adopt an `empirical` view, meaning that if the subject is questioned about their belief, they make statements consistent with the belief.
 So, if asked whether it was raining, they would say "yes".

 In either of these cases, it becomes evident that to really understand what it means to know something, one must first understand what a known thing is, either as a computer state or a liguistic/syntactic element.
 This is the `knowledge representation` problem, although perhaps it ought to be called the `belief representation` problem since we will develop formalisms allowing us to represent beliefs whether they are justified or not, and whether they are true or not.

-  Q: What is an example of a fact that some people believe and others do not?
+  Q: Do you think the brain uses data structures to represent knowledge?